fjwright/REDUCE-IDE/README.md

 * Further rationalise and perhaps simplify the font-lock support.
 * Maybe highlight nested function calls without ().
 * Check switch-to-reduce and related commands.
-* Check that sexp commands skip comments and add a kill sexp command.

 Main Updates since REDUCE IDE 1.6 (see the manual for details)
 --------------------------------------------------------------